 This proceeding was initiated by the ISO's October 19 filing of the budget for funding NESCOE's 2017 operations.
 The 2017 Operating Expense Budget for NESCOE is \$2,258,001.
 The amount to be recovered reflects true-ups from 2015 overcollections of \$674,276.
 Accordingly, if accepted, the NESCOE budget will result in a charge of \$0.00678 per kilowatt of Monthly Network Load.
 The 2017 NESCOE budget was supported by the Participants Committee at its October 14, 2016 meeting.
-Comments and any interventions are due on or before November 9.
-Thus far, doc-les interventions have been filed by NEPOOL and National Grid.
+On November 8, NEPOOL submitted comments supporting the NESCOE Budget.
+Doc-less interventions were filed by Eversource and National Grid.
+This matter is pending before the FERC.
 If there are any questions on this matter, please contact Pat Gerity (860-275-0533; pmgerity@daypitney.com).